900 mg/d is the maximally tolerated dose (MTD), as determined in a recent Novartis-sponsored

 immunohistochemistry OR no RB mutations on next-gen sequencing (NGS).

 - Eastern Cooperative Oncology Group (ECOG) performance status ≤2

 - Patients ≥ 18 years of age

-- Ability to understand and the willingness to sign a written informed consent document.
+- Ability to understand and the willingness to sign a written informed consent document

 - Patient has voluntarily agreed to participate by giving written informed consent

 procedures.
 If consent cannot be expressed in writing, it must be formally documented and